mayur4279/Interview-questions/AWS/IAM.md

 ## 12. What is a trusted entity in AWS?

-we can give roles to the trusted entities like aws account, services, IAM users.
+we can Assign the roles to the trusted entities like aws account, services && IAM users.
 Trusted entities are defined in the trust policy attached to the IAM role.

+Assume role :- "Assume Role" in AWS means allowing one entity (like a user, service, or another AWS account) to temporarily take on the permissions of a different IAM role.

 ---